mujin/mujinwebstackclientpy/README.md

 ### Jhbuild fails due to flake8:
 If Jhbuild fails on building mujinwebstackclientpy due to a flake8 violation (most likely with a several hundred errors and warnings), this could be happening due to flake8 running a default configuration within a virtual environment.

-If this seems to be the case, you must delete the virutal environment for Jhbuild to use our flake8 configuration.
+If this seems to be the case, you can delete the virtual environment.
 ```bash
 # delete the virtual environment
 rm -rf ./.ve